Beautiful Interior Design Ideas for Small Spaces

 Woolooware is an excellent example of how to make the most of your space.
 Although it is restricted by the 60m2 limit, there are 3 bedrooms, and the space still feels open and large.

-While there are a lot of clever design tricks we used to make this flat feel spacious, there are two main ones to draw inspiration from.
+While there are a lot of clever design tricks we used to make this flat feel spacious, there are two main design tricks to draw inspiration from:

 Other size enhancing features you can see include many windows, high ceilings, and mirrors.
 While it is still the size of a granny flat, the space created by this clever use of design and finishes makes it feel much larger than a regular flat.